brendt/stitcher.io/src/content/blog/2020-07-20-php-8-before-and-after.md

 <em class="center small">PHP 7.4</em>

-I would argue that for complexer conditions, you're better off using [the state pattern](/blog/laravel-beyond-crud-05-states), yet there are cases where an enum does suffice.
+I would argue that for more complex conditions, you're better off using [the state pattern](/blog/laravel-beyond-crud-05-states), yet there are cases where an enum does suffice.
 This weird array syntax already is a shorthand for a more verbose conditional:

 ```php
 /**